klandestino/cursorial/readme.txt

 		<?php get_template_part( 'content', get_post_type() ); ?>
 	<?php endwhile; ?>

-If you want to place all your custom loop code in some other templates you can use `get_cursorial_block()`.
+If you want to place all your custom loop code in some other template files you can use `get_cursorial_block()`.
 It will call templates called `cursorial.php` or `cursorial-LOOP-NAME.php`.

 Example: